ISSN 1016-5169 | E-ISSN 1308-4488

 5Department of Cardiology, Sivas Cumhuriyet University Research and Application Hospital, Sivas, Türkiye

-Ionizing radiation has been used for years in the medical field.
-As one of the areas, the catheter laboratories (cath labs) have been accepted as a field where radiation exposure was reasonably high.
-This study aims to examine the radiation levels exposed during different interventional procedures to raise awareness of this issue in Türkiye.
+Ionizing radiation has long been used in the medical field.
+Catheter laboratories (cath labs) are recognized as areas where radiation exposure is notably high.
+This study aims to examine the levels of radiation exposure during various interventional procedures to raise awareness of this issue in Türkiye.

 METHODS